MileHacker Logo

 Pho

 Vietnam's national dish.
-Noodle soup containing a clear, aromatic broth, flat rice noodles, newly picked herbs, and tender meat (beef or chicken).
+Noodle soup with a clear, aromatic broth, flat rice noodles, newly picked herbs, and tender meat (beef or chicken meat).

 Pho 10 Ly Quoc Su is a popular option.